GeaninaCatalina/messenger/README.md

 The application starts at local host:3000

-The backend used for this project, acan be found at [https://github.com/GeaninaCatalina/messenger-server](https://github.com/GeaninaCatalina/messenger-server)
+The backend used for this project, can be found at [https://github.com/GeaninaCatalina/messenger-server](https://github.com/GeaninaCatalina/messenger-server)